 |7.
 An LMS Vendor||Choose a Learning Management System (LMS) that meets all of your needs.|

 |8.
 KPIs And Launch Plans||Define KPIs to track success and also outline an organization-wide launch plan.|

 |9.
 A Review Schedule||How often will you take up your program and review it?
 Define that, too.|

 As an HR or L&D professional, your role in this process is to lead the charge on analysing your company’s needs, building out learning solutions, and delivering them to your team simply and effectively.

 1. Defined Goals and Metrics

 L&D can help bring almost any business strategy to life.
-What are your organization’s goals, priorities, and vision?
-More importantly, how can a learning and development strategy help your team realize them?
+What are your organisation’s goals, priorities, and vision?
+More importantly, how can a learning and development strategy help your team realise them?